almartinezga/donation_analytics_and_forecasting/README.md

-# Uncovering Donation Patterns: Predictive Analytics for Regional Charity Impact
+# Descriptive & Predictive Analytics for Regional Charity Impact

 ## Summary
 This project explores and predicts regional donation and project trends using open charity data from ``Eid Charity``